jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 No ideas yet.

 > Act 2: Visages
-> Sciel: I know they're Nevrons, but... witnessing the sorrow of others...
-I can't help but feel for them.
-> Monoco: A noble but tremendously fatal impulse

-No ideas yet.

-> Act 2: Visages
 > Monoco: Normally I enjoy a little destruction, but this doesn't feel right

 No ideas yet.